eduardacalderan/login-and-register-nextauth-prisma/README.md

 - Must not be possible to register an account with an already existing email in the application;
 - Must not be possible to register a user if your email is nonexistent;
-- All users must be registered with first name, last name, email and password.
+- All users must be registered with first name, last name, username, email and password.

 # User Authentication